2022

 This annual educational event is designed to inspire new perspectives, help shape the narrative, and celebrate women, in our community.

 Our theme, Disruptors, Changing the Power Dynamics, deepened the community conversation about gender and race, and how intersectionality impacts women in Greater Milwaukee.
 We were especially pleased that Johnson Controls, as Speaker Sponsor, helped bring Abby Phillip to Milwaukee.
 Abby Phillip, Correspondent, Anchor, and Author, and Dr. Joan M. Prince had an important conversation about their lived experiences.
-To ensure their stories reverberate in the community throughout 2022, we are promoting “35 Books to Read” and are hosting book discussions regularly.
+To ensure their stories reverberate in the community throughout 2022, we promoted “35 Books to Read” and hosted book discussions regularly.

-The 12 bold Disruptors named by our Event Sponsors offered inspiration that we are committed to making Milwaukee a place where everyone thrives.
+The 12 bold Disruptors named by our event sponsors offered inspiration that we are committed to making Milwaukee a place where everyone thrives.
 Together, these Disruptors are changing the power dynamics, in their workplaces and our community.
-Monica Shah-Davidson was Event Chair and Emcee.
+Monica Shah-Davidson was the event chair and emcee.
 We celebrated being together in the Grand Ballroom at the Pfister Hotel.
-We are grateful for the tremendous support from our Event Sponsors, especially, Associated Bank, our Signature Sponsor and Baird, as our Visionary Sponsor.
+We are grateful for the tremendous support from our event sponsors, especially, Associated Bank, our Signature Sponsor, and Baird, our Visionary Sponsor.

 Event Committee